furiousteabag/asmirnov.xyz/content/askguru.md

 While working on AskGuru, I've come to believe that the existence of chatbots for information and actions is more about poor UX/UI and the absence of a solid search engine like [Algolia](https://www.algolia.com/){target="\_blank"}.
 The real value in a chat popup, in my view, is the live agent.
 They can do things and access info not readily available to users, like escalating technical bugs or handling complaints and disputes.

+## Closing thoughts

+For me, the effort I put into something is directly linked to the sense of belonging to the project I am working on.
+When running a startup this feeling is extreme, and I really enjoyed working at full capacity most of the time.

+Another great thing I discovered about being a founder is that there is nobody to blame.
+I hate when people, including myself, use [external attribution](<https://en.wikipedia.org/wiki/Attribution_(psychology)#External>){target="\_blank"} to justify failures.
+This was a common frustration in my corporate job, where policies, directions, choices, and people were often beyond my influence.
+But in a startup, there's literally no one else to blame.
+It's me who chose the industry, the clients, partners, and investors.
+At the end of the day, I'm solely responsible for the product's success or failure.

+For now, I'll continue supporting our existing users and explore what I can work on next.

 ## Tech details